 Visit the one-of-a-kind Plaza Redonda as well.
 The circular square is surrounded by 4-floor buildings, which provide a unique experience for those standing in the middle of it.

 Finally, make sure you don’t miss the Plaza Lope de Vega, where you’ll find one of the two narrowest buildings in Europe.
 La Estrecha’s façade measures only 107 cm!
-Besides this main attraction, Plaza Lope de Vega is an example of the typical Valencia’s squares.
+Besides this main attraction, Plaza Lope de Vega is an example of typical Valencia’s squares.

 2. Discover the Holy Grail